 Best known as an actor for his roles in The Wire, and as DCI John Luther in the BBC 1 series Luther, Idris Elba OBE is also a songwriter, singer, rapper and DJ.
 His time on the music scene in the late 1980s and 90s steered his style dangerously into ‘hip hop gangsta’ territory with white hoodies, puffa jackets, sportswear brands and woolly hats.
 Music is still a large part of his life, and while he certainly dresses the part for gigs (he’s worn some very tight shirts), it’s in a more toned-down way as he gets older.

 Increasing success in television and feature film roles in the early 2000s heralded a new, more sophisticated look for Elba, both on and off the red carpet.
-Tuxedos, smoking jackets in jewel tones (like this) and sleek two-piece suits – in a deep shade of green or grey with black shirts and ties – have been his go-to for formal engagements.
+Tuxedos, smoking jackets in jewel tones and sleek two-piece suits – in a deep shade of green or grey with black shirts and ties – have been his go-to for formal engagements.
 Elba loves a pop of colour, and he can certainly carry it off.

 His casual look (away from his DJ desk) consists of simple t-shirts, button-down shirts, relaxed knitted polo shirts paired with straight-cut jeans and leather sneakers, boots or slip-ons in the warmer months.
 He also carries off a tailored overcoat with grace, whether in a solid colour or grey on grey houndstooth.